dogweather/forkful/content/en/fish-shell/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication involves transmitting a username and password over the web to access protected resources.
-Programmers use this for simplicity when interacting with APIs or services requiring login creds.

 ## How to:
 In Fish Shell, use `curl` to make an HTTP request with basic auth.
 Replace `username`, `password`, and `the_url`:

 ```Fish Shell